 All submissions should be single-spaced and in 12-point, Times New Roman font, with one-inch margins.
 Multiple pieces must be separated by page breaks.
 Submissions should be saved as either .doc or .docx files.
 You may submit up to three (3) pieces of poetry, but please limit each piece to one page in length.

 Art submissions should be submitted as either JPG, PNG, or PDF files.
 Other variants of file type will not be accepted.
 We ask that work be submitted at the highest quality possible (please, if possible, avoid using your phone to take a picture of your submission).
-You may submit up to three (3) pieces of art, but no piece may extend beyond one page.
+You may submit up to five (5) pieces of art, but no piece may extend beyond one page.

 What happens to my work if it gets accepted?

-If we choose to accept your work for publication, we assume rights over the piece or pieces until the issue in which your work will be featured is published, at which point your rights revert back to you, the artist or author.
+If we choose to accept your work for publication, we assume first North American serial rights over the piece or pieces until the issue in which your work will be featured is published, at which point your rights revert back to you, the artist or author.
 Meaning: if we accept your work, you may not submit it elsewhere or share it publicly until after Underground has published it.
 If you republish your work elsewhere after publication, please acknowledge Underground as the original publisher.

-Unfortunately, Underground is not a paying market; we compensate all our contributors with at least one copy of the issue in which their work appears in.
+Unfortunately, Underground is not a paying market; we compensate all our contributors with at least one copy of the issue their work appears in.
 In addition to being included in the print issue, your work will also be featured in a digital version of the same issue, which will be archived on our website.

-Please note that we are small staff of students, and as such, we have a limited amount of resources for reading.
-Therefore, any submissions sent outside of our reading periods, by GSU students or otherwise, will not be considered for publication.
+Please note that we are a small staff of students, and as such, we have a limited amount of resources for reading.
+Therefore, any submissions sent outside of our reading periods will not be considered for publication.
 We thank you for understanding.